Dynamic Kernel Graph Sparsifiers: Introduction

 Kernel methods are a fundamental tool in modern data analysis and machine learning, with extensive applications in computer science, from clustering, ranking and classification, to ridge regression , principal-component analysis and semi-supervised learning \cite{l07,njw02,z05,z05survey,lszlh19}.
 Given a set of $n$ points in $\R^d$ and a nonnegative function $\k : \R^d \times \R^d \rightarrow \R_{\geq 0 }$, a kernel matrix has the form that the $i,j$-th entry in the matrix is $ \k(x_i, x_j). $

-Kernel matrices and linear-systems naturally arise in modern machine learning and optimization tasks, from Kernel PCA and ridge regression \cite{am15,acw17,akm+17,lsswy20}, to Gaussian-process regression (GPR) \cite{REN10}), federated learning \cite{fl16}, and the `state-space model' (SSM) for dynamic sequence modeling in deep learning \cite{Gu_SSM, GGR21}.
-In most of these applications, the underlying data points $x_i$ are dynamically changing across iterations, either by nature or by design, and therefore computational efficiency of linear-algebraic operations in this setting requires dynamic algorithms to maintain the kernel matrix under insertions and deletions of data points.
+Kernel matrices and kernel linear-systems naturally arise in modern machine learning and optimization tasks, from Kernel PCA and ridge regression \cite{am15,acw17,akm+17,lsswy20}, to Gaussian-process regression (GPR) \cite{REN10}), federated learning \cite{fl16}, and the `state-space model' (SSM) in deep learning \cite{Gu_SSM, GGR21}.
+In most of these applications, the underlying data points $x_i$ are dynamically changing across iterations, either by nature or by design, and therefore computational efficiency of numerical linear-algebraic operations in this setting requires dynamic algorithms to maintain the kernel matrix under insertions and deletions of data points.

-\begin{itemize} \item Dynamic spectral clustering.
-Take a kernel matrix as an adjacency matrix of a weighted graph.
-In the static setting, a common approach \cite{njw02} for spectral clustering is to run spectral clustering algorithm on the new and approximate sparse Laplacian matrix of the weighted graph instead of the original weighted graph.
-In the dynamic setting, the a small fraction of data points come and leave.
-To keep the spectral clustering, it is inefficient to rebuild the sparse spectral sparsifier every time when data gets changed, and thus dynamically maintaining the sparse spectral sparsifier is preferred.
+One motivating application of dynamic linear algebra on geometric graphs is dynamically maintaining a \emph{spectral clustering} \cite{njw02} of the kernel matrix of a weighted graph.
+In the static setting, a common approach for spectral clustering is \emph{spectral sparsification} \cite{ss11, njw02}, i.e., to run a spectral clustering algorithm on top of a spectral-sparsifier for the Laplacian matrix of the weighted graph.
+This approach, however, fails to extend to the dynamic setting, where a small fraction of data points are continually changing, since rebuilding the spectral-sparsifier is prohibitively expensive -- Changing a single point $x_i\in P$ changes \emph{an entire row} of $\k(x_i,x_j)$.